foodfight/showz/scripts/episode-79-windows.md

 ## Windows automation for angry Neckbeards

 * where is my ps -ef | grep ? how do i tail a file?
 * Using GNUWIN32 utilities on windows, a bad idea?
-Bryan: `ls` can't read unicode files on win2k12
+Bryan: `cat` can't read unicode files on win2k12, `ls` has bizarre issues
 * is it a bad idea to install ssh on windows?
 * Powershell 101?